 The retention rate when reading text is a paltry 10%, compared to 95% for video content.
 68% would rather watch videos, than reading when looking for product information.

 A solid nonprofit digital marketing strategy must incorporate the use of videos.
 Ensure high-resolution footage and sound for better engagement.
 Also, focus on inspiring emotion with the help of strong imagery.

 There are some notable advantages of using social media as a marketing platform.
 They include:

 - The nonprofit can reach/target a broad audience base

 - The social platforms allow for audience targeting.
-The result is better reach with the messaging
+The result is better reached with the messaging

 - Marketers get access to analytics tools. such help them know whether their campaigns are working.

 There are so many strategies nonprofits can use to generate interest.
-User-generated content works well on platforms like Instagram?
-Encourage audiences to send in photos or videos. the organization can have them as part of its social campaigns.
+User-generated content works well on platforms like Instagram.
+Encourage audiences to send in photos or videos the organization can use as part of its social campaigns.

 Increase interest in social media competitions.
 Greenpeace, for instance, holds annual photo competitions around different environmental issues.
 They showcase the entries, and winners get small rewards like T-shirts.

 The idea is to get people involved in the nonprofit’s activities.
 You achieve this without spending much money to engage with them.